-Talking about what made for difficulty in the school of architecture, Tola said, difference in his academic achievement.
-This high-achieving performance served as a motivating factor to increase his zeal for the course which he said had increased and like he said.
+Talking about what made for difficulty in the school of architecture, Tola said, motivating factor to increase his zeal for the course which he said had increased and like he said.

 Some people don't have as much interest in architecture as others and some people are not so good in drafting.
 Most of the people because of the interest and they don't give so much time...to the studio, I give a lot...on average maybe about 70 or 60% daily...I think the interest is a very important part.